j-5-s/quest-submission/chapters/4/readme.md

     - Idea #1: Do we really want everyone to be able to mint an NFT? 🤔.
     - The ability to transfer an NFT to another account
     - The ability to sell an NFT
     - Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
-Is this good?
+Is this good? - Create a link to read the collection/NFTS without withdrawing